Ramanujan Bigraphs: Introduction

 \subsubsection{\uline{\mbox{$\mathsection7$} Automorphic Representation Theory}}

-In Section \ref{section:automorphic} we study the automorphic representations of $U_3$ and their invariant vectors under certain compact subgroups $K'=\prod_v K_v'$.
+In Section \ref{section:automorphic} we study the automorphic representations of a definite inner form $G$ of $U_3$ and their invariant vectors under certain compact subgroups $K'=\prod_v K_v' \leq G(\A)$.
 By Section \ref{sec:local-rep}, this will lead to results about the existence of both Ramanujan and non-Ramanujan bigraphs.

-We let $G$ denote a definite form of $U_3$ and let $\mA_G(K')$ denote the set of automorphic representations of $G$ of level $K'$.
-We say that $\mA_G(K')$ is {\it Ramanujan} if for any $\pi \in \mA_G(K')$, either $\pi$ is one-dimensional or $\pi_p$ is tempered at all unramified $p$.
-We say that $\mA_G(K')$ is {\it A-Ramanujan} if for any $\pi \in \mA_G(K')$, either $\pi$ is Ramanujan or $\pi$ belongs to a global A-packet (see Definition \ref{defn:A-packet}).
+An automorphic representation $\pi$ of $G$ is said to be Ramanujan if $\pi_p$ is tempered for all $p$, and it is said to be of A-type if it belongs to a global A-packet (see Definition \ref{defn:A-packet}).
+Let $\mA_G(K')$ denote the set of automorphic representations of $G$ of level $K'$.
+We say that $\mA_G(K')$ is {\it Ramanujan} (resp.\ {\it A-Ramanujan}) if for any $\pi \in \mA_G(K')$, either $\pi$ is one-dimensional or $\pi$ is Ramanujan (resp.\ or $\pi$ is of A-type).

 We now outline the main results of this section and then summarize the methods we use to prove them.
-First we prove the following statement. \begin{thm*} [\ref{thm:A-Ram}] All automorphic representations $\pi$ of $G$ are A-Ramanujan. \end{thm*} Next we show that $\mA_G(K')$ is Ramanujan for $K'$ satisfying certain conditions, and we find explicit $K'$ for which $\mA_G(K')$ is Ramanujan when we specialize to the Eisenstein case ($\EE$).
-When $G=U_3(\Q[\sqrt{-3}],I)$, let
+First we prove the following statement.